Yaazarai/TinyVulkan-Dynamic/README.md

 13. Thread-Pool implementation.
 14. Window transparency using GLFW `transparentFramebuffer`.
 15. \** Headless Rendering (NOT-IMPLEMENTED) for rendering outside the swapchain (surfaces).

+The `source.cpp` example loads QOI images (an example image is provided).
+Please see the official QOI repo for the full source code and any provided examples or commandline tools for dealing with QOI images (alternative to .png): https://qoiformat.org